Rumper/ChallengerLibraryBookCatalog/README.md

 	excecute_install.bat

 You must have run the Docker instance before running the file.
-This file will install:
+This file will perfom:
+- Create virtual environment
-- the pip requirements package.
+- Install the pip requirements package.
-- migrations
+- The migrations
-- the fixed data of the books
+- Install the fixed data of the books
 - Compile the translations
 - Create the index in elastisearch <- Is need to has run the docker instance
 - Execute the test